 “Well, sorry for your guys bad luck, but I like my birthday!”
 Maddie, announced of her April birthday.
 “I always get good presents and a big party.”?

-“Yeah, because it isn’t around a major holiday,” Mason grumbled.
+Page 2 of 2 - “Yeah, because it isn’t around a major holiday,” Mason grumbled.

 “Or stuck in the middle of a busy summer,”?Hubby snarled.